Lundbeck-Biometrics/tranSMART-admin/troubleshooting/troubleshooting_dbsnp_load.md

-### Troubleshooting the dbSNP load
+## Troubleshooting the dbSNP load

+### Issue

-Issue: the loading of the dbSNP dictionary (common_all dbSNP v150 hg38) has been running for almost 7 days, and is still loading chr11 into de_snp_info.
+The loading of the dbSNP dictionary (common_all dbSNP v150 hg38, ~8GB) was still loading chr11 into de_snp_info after running for 7 days.
+Loading in de_snp_info is among one of the first steps in the loading process, so the time is unacceptable.

+### Troubleshooting

+#### Resources usage

 CPU is used 100% by postgres.
 Memory usage is not a problem.

+#### Source code

 Looking into the code, it is probably the COUNT that is done for each SNP, in order to check if the SNP info already exists in the table.
 This can be very expensive, and with Postgres it would be better to use the `EXISTS` instead of `COUNT` (https://blog.jooq.org/2016/09/14/avoid-using-count-in-sql-when-you-could-use-exists/).

-Could for now try to load directly without doing the check if the SNP already exists.
+We don't expect to have a SNP id multiple times in the table (see check below), so we could for now try to load directly without doing the check if the SNP already exists.

 ```
 Number of lines in VCF file: 37463704